-If you already have chickens and either have an outdoor chicken run or let them go free range, you’ve likely seen all the holes that they make!
+If you already have chickens you’ve likely seen all the holes that they make!

 They will scratch up loose dirt, lay in it, then fluff it throughout their feathers.
-And no matter how hard you try to keep them from creating dust bath holes everywhere, it’s pretty impossible.
+And no matter how hard you try to keep them from creating holes everywhere, it’s pretty impossible.

-But it will definitely help if you build a dust bath area for them to specifically take their dust bath in.
+But it will definitely help if you build a dust bath area for them to specifically dust bathe in.

-They’ll still most likely scratch in the dirt but this will help.
-Plus it gives you a spot to specifically add in materials that are beneficial for your chickens.
+They’ll still likely scratch in the dirt but the dust bath will be the area where you can specifically add beneficial materials.

-The first most common benefit of a dust bath is that is cleans the chicken.
+The first most common benefit of a dust bath is that it cleans the chicken.

 Common External Parasites